clash-lang/stack-templates/projects/orangecrab/README.md

 # Running the project on the OrangeCrab

 ## Prerequisites
 The project requires `yosys`, `nextpnr`, and `prjtrellis`.
-If you have `nix` installed, you can run `nix develop` to automatically pull in the tools.
-Otherwise, you will need to install them yourself.
+You will need to install them (they are all part of [the releases of the nightly builds of OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build/releases).

 ## Build Architecture